googleapis/google-cloud-dotnet/docs/articles/api-layers.md

 either the REST-based HTTP 1.1 and JSON, or gRPC over HTTP 2.0 and [Protocol Buffers](https://developers.google.com/protocol-buffers/).

-The gcloud-dotnet project provides client libraries for a mixture of these APIs.
+The google-cloud-dotnet project provides client libraries for a mixture of these APIs.
 In particular, `Google.Storage.V1` and `Google.Bigquery.V2` are hand-written layers over the existing REST-based libraries for the [Google Cloud Storage](https://cloud.google.com/storage) and [BigQuery](https://cloud.google.com/bigquery) APIs, whereas other libraries target gRPC-based APIs.